PhilippPaulsen/die-welt-der-formen/README_12_25.md

 #### **Optional Extension — Interactive Elements (Only if Useful)**

-Interactive elements should **support understanding**, not distraction.
+Interactive elements should **support understanding of formal rules**, not visual distraction.

+Replacing static SVG figures with interactive JavaScript visualizations is considered a long-term enhancement and should only be implemented where interaction clarifies structural principles (e.g. symmetry, repetition, transformation) that static images cannot adequately convey.

 - Use interactivity only where it explains:
   - repetition